Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Parenter/10_ExampleDoc.md

 ##Example

-We begin to go to structures that can connect each other
+We can access to any levels